- The Light of the World was born in the evening at the beginning of Sukkot

 In the Beginning #3.
 As announced by the mighty angel Gabriel the Messiah (invisibly) arrived in Mary’s womb “inside the temple” of the womb of the Jewess Mary at the very beginning of Chanukkah (Kislev 25).
 Forty weeks thereafter, the Holy One was seen for the first time “outside the temple” at His birth which occurred at the very beginning of Sukkot.

 In the Beginning #4.
 The Messiah was born of a miraculous conception and birth.
 He was like the first Adam a new creation.
-His perfect father was Adonai Elohim and His mother was the Jewess Mary, daughter of King David.
-In this Divine conception and birth Messiah fulfilled the prophecy of the Seed of the Women (cf. Genesis 3:15; Zarah her seed; Ha-Isha, the woman).
+His perfect father was Adonai Elohim (the LORD God) and his mother was the Jewess Mary, daughter of King David.
+In this Divine conception and birth Messiah fulfilled the prophecy of the Seed of the Women (cf. Genesis 3:15; zarah her seed; ha-Isha, the woman).

 In the Beginning #6.
 Messiah in His resurrected-glorified form is the first of a redeemed humanity that is now being Indwelt with the spiritual life-Presence of the Holy Spirit.
 It is these followers of the Messiah who will in the future be raised to new life by the Resurrection-Power of the Holy Spirit, who is the Voice of Messiah…